pivotal/docs-tap/intellij-extension/glossary.md

 ## <a id="live-update"></a> Live Update

-Live Update, facilitated by [Tilt](https://docs.tilt.dev/), enables you to deploy your workload once, then save changes to the code and see those changes reflected in the workload running on the cluster within seconds.
+Live Update, facilitated by [Tilt](https://docs.tilt.dev/), enables you to deploy your workload once, save changes to the code, and see those changes reflected in the workload running on the cluster within seconds.
 In their own words: